by Kimberly Blackford

 - From Thanksgiving to New Year’s Day, a household’s consumption increases by 25%.
 This includes food waste, shopping bags, packaging and wrapping paper.
 It all adds up to an additional 1 million tons a week in landfills.

-- The 2.65 billion Christmas cards sold each year in the United States can fill a football field ten stories high.
-To produce those Christmas cards requires 300,000 trees to be harvested.
+- The 2.65 billion holiday cards sold each year in the United States can fill a football field ten stories high.
+To produce those holiday cards requires 300,000 trees to be harvested.

 - If every family reduced their driving by only one gallon over the holidays, then greenhouse gas emissions would be reduced by one million tons.